jaycostner/jaycostner/README.md

-- 🏢 I’m currently working for Agcor  as a  Software Engineer.
+- 🏢 I’m currently working for Agcor  as a  IT Manager.
+Owner of Gr8minds Digital a software development agency.
-- 🏫 I’m currently learning more about Springboot Angular and AWS .
+- 🏫 I’m currently learning more about NestJS.
 - 📫 How to reach me: instagram-jaycostner
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: i like playing Baseball
-- 🙌🏼 2022 Goals: Learn to build more complex application using springboot.
+- 🙌🏼 2023 Goals: Grow my business profits by 22%.